1. Home

 May contain traces of sesame, celery, mustard, soy.

-• Origin Egypt
+• Origin Inde

 • Storage / Use In a cool, dark, dry place.